cwangjiang/Takens_protein/README.md

 ```

 ## 6_detJ
-Move X.mat from 1_dMaps and rename it as X_origin.mat, move X.mat from 5_RCT_dMaps and rename it as X_delay.mat.
+Move `X.mat` from 1\_dMaps and rename it as `X_origin.mat`, move `X.mat` from 5_RCT_dMaps and rename it as `X_delay.mat`.
 Use `/bandwidthscan/bandwidthscan.m` to find correct Gaussian kernel bandwidth for compute detJ.
 We find that the measurement of the error decrease to 1/e at around 0.3.
 Then use `plotDetj.m` to compute detJ for the first 10000 points:
 ```bash
 >> plotDetj
 ```